- 23 Oct 2025

 Configuration

-The Scheduler Configuration page is the central hub for managing the core settings that control dynamic scheduling and route planning within Joblogic.
+The Configuration page is the central hub for managing the core settings that control dynamic scheduling and route planning within Joblogic.

 From here, you can configure how jobs are prioritised and assigned, ensuring your scheduling engine works in line with your business goals and service priorities.

-Override Job Allocations
+Override Jobs Allocations

 Enable this setting to override automatically allocated engineers or adjust the scheduled start and end times for jobs.